 1. Equip yourself for what you’ll realistically carry

-I strongly recommend a basket and/or pannier set-up for every bike commuter and city rider. it’s an incredibly comfortable way to carry a surprising amount of stuff, from your laptop to your groceries.
+I strongly recommend a basket and/or pannier for every bike commuter and city rider. it’s an incredibly comfortable way to carry a surprising amount of stuff, from your laptop to your groceries.

 I’ve covered this topic in far greater detail—including product recommendations—in this guide.
 But for convenience, here’s a quick-and-dirty summary below.